 On April 4, 2023, the Board of County Commissioners adopted Ordinance 23-23, creating section 21-49.2 of the Code of Miami-Dade County.
 All sellers or lessors of properties containing FOG generators, as defined in section 24-5 of the Code, are now required to disclose the presence of the FOG generator at the time of conveyance or lease.
 Read the FOG Generator Disclosure Ordinance.

 The FOG Disclosure template and fillable FOG Discolsure form are available to download.
 Please note that the FOG Disclosure Ordinance does not require the use of these specific forms; they are being provided for your convenience.

 How to Apply for a FOG Operating Permit

 If the facility is located within a city or municipality, you must first apply for the Municipal Occupational License and/or a Certificate of Use (CU) from the city prior to submitting a complete FOG Discharge Control operating permit application to the Department of Regulatory and Economic Resources.
 It is not necessary for the municipal occupational license to be finalized by the corresponding municipality prior to applying for the FOG operating permit.

 Note: All municipalities require an Environmental Resources Management Plan Review "stamp" prior to finalization of their occupational license.

 It is suggested that other Municipal, County, State and Federal Agencies be consulted to determine which additional permits, if any, must be obtained from those agencies.

-Cash, checks, money orders and credit cards (Visa & Mastercard only) are accepted for payment of application and processing fees.
+Credit cards (Visa, MasterCard and Discover Card only) and e-checks are accepted for payment of application and processing fees.

-The GDO permit is valid from January 1st through December 31st of the same year.
+The FOG operating permit is valid from January 1st through December 31st of the same year.
 Permit renewal forms are sent to the facility operators a minimum of 45 days prior to the expiration of the permit.

 For more information